catfoolyou/Block-Bypass/README.md

 # Chromebooks
 Most people at FCPS have been switched to chromebooks, which are much harder to jailbreak than to old Windows laptops.
-The easiest way to crack FCPS chromebooks would be via [this method](https://github.com/CaenJones/Chromebook-Testing/blob/main/README.md) (Mirror available [here](https://github.com/catfoolyou/Block-Bypass/blob/main/Chromebooks.md) in case the site gets taken down or it's blocked.)
+~~The easiest way to crack FCPS chromebooks would be via [this method](https://github.com/CaenJones/Chromebook-Testing/blob/main/README.md) (Mirror available [here](https://github.com/catfoolyou/Block-Bypass/blob/main/Chromebooks.md) in case the site gets taken down or it's blocked.)~~

+Apparently all of the methods on that page were patched and no longer work, so see below for proper instructions.

+## Lightspeed agent
 The method described there does not actually work, the only way to kill Lightspeed agent on an FCPS chromebook is as follows:
 1) Open the task manager (esc + the circle button)
 2) Go to the bottom and look for the green lightspeed agent icon